carlesmu/isbg/README.md

 # IMAP Spam Begone

-isbg is a script that makes it easy to scan an IMAP inbox for spam using SpamAssassin and get your spam moved to another folder.
+isbg is a script and a python module that makes it easy to scan an IMAP inbox for spam using SpamAssassin and get your spam moved to another folder.

 Unlike the normal mode of deployments for SpamAssassin, isbg does not need to be involved in mail delivery, and can run on completely